 Kansas City Elder Sexual Abuse Attorney

 Elder sexual abuse is a widely understated and underrepresented area of nursing home negligence.
 Victims of elder sexual abuse often suffer from mental conditions that cause dementia, confusion, memory loss, or communication problems and are thus unlikely to report sexual abuse.
 Employees can trick, coerce, threaten, or force residents of nursing homes to take part in non-consensual sexual activities.
+Our team of Kansas City elder sexual abuse lawyers is here to help victims and their families receive compensation.

 The largest percentage of elder sexual abuse occurs within nursing homes.
 In the past, sexual abuse victims in nursing homes were unlikely to achieve a conviction.
 Due to a lack of communication, mental conditions, and a failure to report incidents when they occur, the courts often dismiss elderly victims of sexual abuse.